commatalk/commapluscoin/doc/build-osx.md

     tail -f $HOME/Library/Application\ Support/CommaPlusCoin/debug.log

-Other commapluscoinnds:
+Other commands:
 -------

     ./commapluscoind -daemon # to start the commapluscoin daemon.
     ./commapluscoin-cli --help  # for a list of command-line options.
-    ./commapluscoin-cli help    # When the daemon is running, to get a list of RPC commapluscoinnds
+    ./commapluscoin-cli help    # When the daemon is running, to get a list of RPC commands